-Why does peripheral neuropathy hurt more at night?
+Why is peripheral neuropathy worse at night?
 No, it’s not just your imagination.
 As bad as neuropathy can be during your waking hours, when night falls and you’re trying to sleep, even pain that seemed manageable during the day can lead to long, restless nights.

-So, why do diabetic neuropathy symptoms intensify when the sun goes down?
+So, why is diabetic neuropathy worse at night?
 And what can you do to manage them so you can get some much-needed R&R?

 5 reasons why neuropathy seems worse at night